rebeccadev/the_cat_shack/README.md

 **Site owner's goal**

-To build an elegant online store where luxury pet products can be purchased.
+To build an elegant online store which reflects "The Cat Shack" brand where luxury pet products can be purchased.

 **External user’s goal**

-Use the website to share vinyl collections and leave reviews on other collections.
+Purchase luxury pet goods with ease.